Skip to content

 Quick-guide on Running LLMs Locally on macOS

-1. Inference: The act of "running" the model to generate text.
+1. Inference: running the model to generate text.

 Prerequisites

-• Hardware: A Mac with Apple Silicon (M1, M2, M3, or M4) is highly recommended.
-Intel Macs work but will be significantly slower.
+• Hardware: a Mac with Apple Silicon (M1 through M4) is what you want.
+Intel Macs work, but they're noticeably slower.

 • RAM:

-• 16GB+: Recommended for larger models and multitasking.
+• 16GB+: comfortable for larger models and multitasking.

-• Disk Space: Models take up space!
-Plan for ~10-20GB for a good starter library.
+• Disk space: models are big.
+Plan for around 10-20GB for a useful starter library.

 Local LLM Architecture